hannayen/projects/README.md

 * How quickly are different vaccines (ex.
 Moderna, Pfizer, etc.) being used?
 Is there a relationship between the type of vaccine used in a country and the location/characteristics of the country?
 * For which contact rates and recovery rates is vaccination the most effective or critical?

 Initial data visualizations such as correlation heatmaps, line graphs, bar graphs, qq-plots, autocorrelation plots, and scatterplots were created.
-The data analysis methods performed were linear regression, logisitic regression, and simulation with SIR modeling.
+The data analysis methods performed were linear regression, logistic regression, and simulation with SIR modeling.

 ## INFO 2950 Project - MLB Salaries
 Group project that uses Jupyter Notebook (Python) to analyze MLB data with the goal of answering the following questions: